 However, for many women, the alarm – that cortisol surge – never turns off.
 The pendulum, which is designed to gently sway, gets stuck on the “alarm” side.”
 (The Hormone Cure)

-When we get stuck in stress mode, our bodies “steal” a hormone called pregnenolone to make extra cortisol.
+The problem is that when we get stuck in stress mode, our bodies “steal” a hormone called pregnenolone to make extra cortisol.
 Pregnenolone is often called the “mother hormone” because it’s used to make all kinds of hormones – estrogen, progesterone, testosterone, DHEA, and of course cortisol.

 There is no one “right” way to deal with stress.
 Some people love meditation . . . and some people find meditating while little humans crash things around them a little counterproductive.

 Some are like a hard reboot with immediate effects, while others have a cumulative effect over time.
-Don’t underestimate the ones that aren’t immediate, though.
+Don’t underestimate the ones that take time, though.
 They can be incredibly helpful in increasing our overall resilience to stress.

 Here’s a beginner’s guide to using adaptogens, and here are some specific ones worth considering:

 - Holy Basil